Tandoor Innovation in 2026: How Traditional Cooking Equipment Is Becoming Safer, Cleaner and More Efficient

 Rafiq's Amroha workshop is adapting.
 His newest models incorporate a fired clay interior — preserving the heat character — housed in a stainless steel exterior with gas burner fittings that meet BIS certification requirements.
 It is a hybrid that satisfies neither the purist nor the regulator completely.
 But it may be the most honest answer to a genuine tension between culinary authenticity and commercial reality.

-Sources: Bureau of Indian Standards: IS 6943 Gas Burning Appliances for Commercial Use.
+Sources: Bureau of Indian Standards: IS 9968 Industrial Gas Burners and Commercial Gas Appliance Safety Requirements.
 FSSAI: Food Business Equipment Compliance Guidelines 2024.
 Artisan tandoor maker interviews, Amroha, Q3 2025.
 Gitanjali Industries and Blue Flame product documentation.

 Discover verified HORECA brands on Hospiverse India